 Program Overview

-Bachelors of Engineering in Information Technology – Program Details
+Bachelor of Technology in Information Technology

 Affiliated to Duration Academic Year Sanctioned Intake Exam Structure Theory Exam